isabella232/help-7/gitbook/superquery/superquery-editor/export-colab.md

 ## Step 4: Open your SQL in Colab

-After authenticating and giving the requisite permissions, you will see a slideout appear whenever you click on the "Export to Jupyter" button.
+After authenticating and giving the requisite permissions, you will see a slide-out appear whenever you click on the "Export to Jupyter" button.

 Click "Open" to open your query in a Google Colab notebook.